vagnes/go-cli-tutorial/README.md

 Argument No.2: bar
 ```

-Why you would want to use "range" over "len" would of course be completely dependant on the context, but there is no wonder which way is more consice.
+Why you would want to use "range" over "len" would of course be completely dependent on the context, but there is no wonder which way is more concise.

 > flag.Arg(i) returns the i'th CLI argument, while flag.Args() returns the **non-flag** CLI arguments.

 ## Using the flag package

 Using the flag package, we can take flags entered at the time of running the program and parse them, and hence we can do some more action with the flags/arguments that we pass.
-The **flag.StringVar** function takes the follwing input:
+The **flag.StringVar** function takes the following input:

 ```go
 StringVar func(p *string, name string, value string, usage string)